richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 activities.
 It administers the Internet Standards process according to the rules and procedures defined in {{IETFPROCS}}.
-The IESG is responsible for the actions associated with the progression of documents along the "standards track", including the initial approval of new Working Groups and the final approval of documents.
+The IESG is responsible for the actions associated with the progression of documents along the "IETF stream," including the initial approval of new Working Groups, any subsequent rechartering, and the final approval of documents.
 The IESG is composed of the
 Area Directors and the IETF Chair, who also chairs the IESG and is the Area Director for the General Area.